bbauska/W3Cx-1of5-CSS.0x/README.md

 <h3 id="ch3-2-1">3.2.1 Classes and IDs</h3>
 <!------------------------------------------------------------------------------------------------>

-Often, a single page will have a whole bunch of the same html tag, but that doesn\'t necessarily mean you want each tag of that type to look exactly the same.
+Often, a single page will have a whole bunch of the same html tag, but that doesn&#39;t necessarily mean you want each tag of that type to look exactly the same.

 Say, for example, you have lots of different links on your page.

 Things that take you to different pages, things that take you back, and things that navigate you around the site.
 You might want to make the ones that take you back to your home page a little more noticeable.
 But how do you do that?

-They\'re all link tags.
+They&#39;re all link tags.
 The answer?
 Classes and IDs!

 Classes and IDs are special names that you create and you assign to specific HTML tags.

-Once you\'ve got these names attached, you can use those as selectors for your CSS rules.
+Once you&#39;ve got these names attached, you can use those as selectors for your CSS rules.

-Assign an element ID when you\'re only going to assign it to a single thing.
+Assign an element ID when you&#39;re only going to assign it to a single thing.

-Say for example, you have lots of buttons on your page but you want to make the one that charges the user\'s credit card extra noticeable.
+Say for example, you have lots of buttons on your page but you want to make the one that charges the user&#39;s credit card extra noticeable.

 You can use that by giving it an id of say \"pay button\", and then you can make sure you user knows exactly what that button is going to do when they click it.